adisve/hire-me/README.md

 ## 👨‍💻 Description

-The code for the UI is divided into a few components.
+The project was created using [Vite](https://vitejs.dev/).
+The following UI components handle the frontend:

 - App.tsx
 - ChildrenList.tsx